by April Newbell

 This article is brought to you by the Advanced Writers and Speakers Association (AWSA).

 About the author: April Newbell is a retired office manager for a family medicine office and an aspiring writer.
 She has previously published two devotionals on christiandeovtions.us.
 She enjoys writing devotions to which everyone can relate and apply to their lives.
 April and her husband, along with their dog, live in Huntsville, Alabama.

-Join the conversation: What blessings are you thankful for today?
+Join the conversation: What questions do you have for God?